EMPLOYEES

 Guest Workers Management System

 We consider our foreign workers as guests and they are partners in our business along with our local workers.
-Our guest workers are from Indonesia, Bangladesh, India, Nepal which constitutes 85% of our workforce in Malaysia, as such our challenges are to identify and understand human rights impacts on our diversified workforce within our Group.
+Our guest workers are from Indonesia, Bangladesh, India, and Nepal which constitutes 87% of our workforce in Malaysia, as such our challenges are to identify and understand human rights impacts on our diversified workforce within our Group.

-Guest Workers’ Passport Lockers
+Guest Workers’ Passport and Personal Documents

 Guest Workers Repatriation and Leave

-With 85% of our workforce being guest workers, there is a frequent turnover of employees within our Group.
+With 87% of our workforce being guest workers, there is a frequent turnover of employees within our Group.
 We strongly promote freedom of movement which can be seen in the table below.
-During 2022, 382 guest workers have been repatriated upon completion of their employment tenure.
-Another 612 guest workers went back on leave to their respective home countries of which 508 have returned.
+During 2023, 355 guest workers have been repatriated upon completion of their employment tenure.
+Another 833 guest workers went back on leave to their respective home countries of which 701 have returned.

 The HRSS Team verifies each and every guest worker on arrival to ascertain the recruitment supply chain and expenses from respective source countries until the arrival in Malaysia.